Past Continuous

 The children were doing their homework.

-We use the past continuous tense to talk about an action that was interrupted by an event or an action.
-Remember, in this case, the action which is described by the past continuous tense has been started sooner than the action that interrupts it.
+We use the past continuous tense to talk about an action that was interrupted by another event or action.
+Remember, in this case, the action described by the past continuous tense had already started before the interruption occurred.
 For example:

 We were having dinner when he burst into the room.

-We use the past continuous tense to talk about two actions that both were happening at the same time.
+We use the past continuous tense to talk about two actions that were happening at the same time in the past.
 It means that both actions were taking place at the moment, and they were both in progress.
 Here are the examples:

 While I was washing the dishes, Mike was talking on the phone.